keboola/keboola-as-code-templates/keboola-ecommerce-shopify/v0/src/README.md

 ### FLOW: [KEBOOLA-ECOMMERCE-SHOPIFY] Flow

-The Orchestrator gets the data from Shopify Data Source, transforms the data, runs the RFM analysis and optionally writes the data into selected writers.
+The Flow gets the data from Shopify Data Source, transforms the data, runs the RFM analysis and optionally writes the data into selected data destinations.

 ## Business Data Model